glenninn/bjn-test3leg/README.md

 ### Configure Test Application's appinfo.json

 Ensure that you have created an`appinfo.json` configuration file.
-(The project includes a template example of the file in `appinfo.example.json`)   Make sure that you have the `client_secret`key.
+(The project includes a template example of the file in `appinfo.example.json`)   The file needs to include the `client_secret` key.
 If you have forgotten the key, you must regenerate one and put that value into the appinfo.json file.

 ```javascript
 {